thofisch/doc-api/docs/representations.md

 - **DO** pretty print the representation by default, as this will help when using a browser to access the public API.
 Together with compression the additional white-space characters are negligible.
 - **DO** use gzip compression, if applicable.
 - **DO** prefer `application/json` over more specialized and custom media type like `application/example.booking+json`.
-- **CONSIDER** including entity identifiers for each of the application domain entities that make up the resource.
-- **CONSIDER** the use of an envelope by default.
-Only use envelopes in exceptional cases.
-- **CONSIDER** follow RFC-7159 by having (if possible) a serialized object as the top-level structure, since it would allow for future extension.
-- **DO NOT** return an array as the top-level structure, as this may expose security vunerabilities.
-Instead use an envelope, like: `{ list: [...]}`.

 - **DO** use consistent property names.
 - **DO** use camelCase for property names.
 - **DO** use a subset of `us-ascii`for property names.
 The first character must be a letter, an underscore or a dollar sign, and subsequent characters can be a letter, an underscore, a dollar sign, or a number.
 - **DO** pluralize arrays to indicate they contain multiple values prefer to pluralize array names.
 This implies that object names should in turn be singular.
 - **DO** use consistent property values
-- **DO NOT** use `null` for boolean property values must not be null.
-A boolean is essentially a closed enumeration of two values, true and false.
-If the content has a meaningful null value, strongly prefer to replace the boolean with enumeration of named values or statuses.
-- **DO NOT** return `null` for empty array values should not be null.
-Empty array values can unambiguously be represented as the the empty list, [].
 - **DO** use string to represent enumerations.
-- **DO** use common field names and semantics.
+- **CONSIDER** use common field names and semantics.
 There exist a variety of field types that are required in multiple places.
 To achieve consistency across all API implementations, you must use common field names and semantics whenever applicable.
 There are some data fields that come up again and again in API data.
 These properties are not always strictly necessary, but making them idiomatic allows API client developers to build up a common understanding of Zalando's resources.
 There is very little utility for API consumers in having different names or value types for these fields across APIs.
     - id: the identity of the object.
 If used, IDs must opaque strings and not numbers.
 IDs are unique within some documented context, are stable and don't change for a given object once assigned, and are never recycled cross entities.
     - xyz_id: an attribute within one object holding the identifier of another object must use a name that corresponds to the type of the referenced object or the relationship to the referenced object followed by _id (e.g. customer_id not customer_number; parent_node_id for the reference to a parent node from a child node, even if both have the type Node)
     - created: when the object was created.
 If used, this must be a date-time construct.
     - modified: when the object was updated.
 If used, this must be a date-time construct.
     - type: the kind of thing this object is.
 If used, the type of this field should be a string.
 Types allow runtime information on the entity provided that otherwise requires examining the Open API file.
+- **CONSIDER** including entity identifiers for each of the application domain entities that make up the resource.
+- **CONSIDER** the use of an envelope by default.
+Only use envelopes in exceptional cases.
+- **CONSIDER** follow RFC-7159 by having (if possible) a serialized object as the top-level structure, since it would allow for future extension.
+- **DO NOT** return an array as the top-level structure, as this may expose security vunerabilities.
+Instead use an envelope, like: `{ list: [...]}`.
+- **DO NOT** use `null` for boolean property values must not be null.
+A boolean is essentially a closed enumeration of two values, true and false.
+If the content has a meaningful null value, strongly prefer to replace the boolean with enumeration of named values or statuses.
+- **DO NOT** return `null` for empty array values should not be null.
+Empty array values can unambiguously be represented as the the empty list, [].

+Example:

 ```json
 {